Are Yorkies Good With Cats? Let’s Find Out!

 House Cats need a secure area in the home— a kind of “base camp”—or the nest that’s theirs.
 Make this refuge in the home unlimited for the dog, but also build safe areas around the house.
 In this way, the cat can sail safely from his canine sibling through the shared territory.

 And keep your dogs away from the litter box while you’re there.
 You could use baby gates as Yorkies can’t jump over the baby gate.
-Cats should feel protected, and have escape routes and occasionally dogs tend to feed on cat food and feces, a bad habit that can cause your pooch to get worms.
+Cats need to feel safe and have ways to escape.
+Dogs sometimes eat cat food and poop.
+This bad habit can give dogs worms.
+Make sure the cat has safe spaces the dog can’t reach.
+Keep cat food and litter box away from your Yorkie.
 Such worms can lead to several health problems, including vomiting, diarrhea, loss of weight, and anemia.

-Baby gates work in a pinch, but since some dogs are escaping artists, prepare themselves in the worst-case scenarios by uncovering and opening a litter box.
+Baby gates can be a temporary solution, but some dogs are experts at escaping.
+To prepare for worst-case scenarios, it’s important to check for any potential escape routes and secure them.
+This includes uncovering and opening any litter boxes that your dog may be able to access.
 The cat would not be cornered in a stressful situation and stuck in the middle of squatting in that way.

 4. Exercise your dog.